danielstocks/jQuery-Collapse/README.md

 </div>
 ```

+Please note: the target element will need an ID in order for the
-jQuery Collapse uses HTML5 localStorage if available, otherwise it
+persistence to work. jQuery Collapse uses HTML5 localStorage if available, otherwise it
 will attempt to use cookies.
 If that also fails, it will degrade
 to work but without any persistence.